AdamKyle/flare/resources/info/quests/section-2.md

 Dungeons, Shadow Plane and Labyrinth all have quests that are apart-of the Tree of Hunting expedition, but since some of them have no one off or parent quests, you won't see tabs for them.

-The list of quests above (in the table), won't give you the level of details this in game tree will, but instead gives you a simplified break down of the quests.
+The list of quests above (in the table), won't give you the level of details this in-game tree will, but instead gives you a simplified break down of the quests.

-Let's see what I mean, click on the quest: Satans Calling and see this:
+Let's see what I mean, click on the quest: Satan's Calling and see this:

 <div class="mb-4">
     <a href="/storage/info/quests/images/example-quest-npc-info.png" class="glightbox">